Story of the hall

 Story of the Water Lane Hall

-The hall, built in 1915 as a Sunday school, was originally the Congregational Church Hall and later became the United Reformed Church hall, belonging to the church opposite on Water Lane.
+Water Lane Hall, built in 1915 as a Sunday school, was originally the Congregational Church Hall and later became the United Reformed Church hall, belonging to the church opposite on Water Lane.
 It was known for many years as The Institute.
 The church hall has always been lively with activity, and hired by a multitude of different local groups.

 Read Emily Cole’s detailed history of the building (below).